justinkaseman/politicate-scraper/README.md

    `brew install kubernetes-helm`
 4. Make sure Tiller server is downloaded
    `helm init --upgrade`
+5. If you haven't already, run a local Docker registry to upload images to `docker run -d -p 5000:5000 --restart=always --name registry registry:2`

+### Local Development Setup

-5. Build the Docker image
+1. Build the Docker image
    `docker build -t politicate-scraper -f Dockerfile .`
-6. Run a local Docker registry, tag the image, and push it to your registry `docker run -d -p 5000:5000 --restart=always --name registry registry:2` `docker tag politicate-scraper localhost:5000/politicate-scraper:1.0.0` `docker push localhost:5000/politicate-scraper:1.0.0`
+2. Tag the image, and push it to your local registry `docker tag politicate-scraper localhost:5000/politicate-scraper:1.0.0` `docker push localhost:5000/politicate-scraper:1.0.0`
-7. Install the service to Kubernetes using Helm
-   `helm install --name politicate-scraper ./charts`
+3. Install the service to your local Kubernetes cluster using Helm `helm install --name politicate-scraper ./charts`
-8. Follow the instructions printed in the console to open in the browser
+4. Follow the instructions printed in the console to open in the browser

 ### Technology Documentation